Netcracker/KubeMarine/documentation/internal/Hardening.md

               secret: YWJjZGVmZ2hpamtsbW5vcHFyc3R1dnd4eXoxMjM0NTY=
 ```

-The next step is to replace all resources that were previously encrypted (e.g. `secrets`):
+The next step is to replace all resources that were previously encrypted (for example, `secrets`):

 ```console
 # kubectl get secrets --all-namespaces -o json | kubectl replace -f -
 ```

-It is then possible to remove encryption settings from the `kubeadm-config` configmap and `kube-apiserver` manifest.
+It is then possible to remove the encryption settings from the `kubeadm-config` configmap and `kube-apiserver` manifest.

 ### Maintenance and Operation Features